kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## He who lives in harmony with himself lives in harmony with the universe. - Marcus Aurelius
+    ## The fewer rules a coach has, the fewer rules there are for players to break. - John Madden